rushirg/MulticoreProgramming/README.md

-## Find Prime Numbers between 1 to 10^8 Using 8 threads
+## Prime Numbers between 1 to 10^8 Using 8 threads

 ### Summary
 The program computes all the prime numbers between 1 to 10^8 by spawning 8 threads.